 Since her debut, her concert and opera activity has seen her play a leading role alongside orchestras, ensembles and conductors devoted to the historically informed recovery of the 17th and 18th century repertoire.
 Among her most significant collaborations are those with the Accademia Bizantina conducted by Ottavio Dantone, La Venexiana with Claudio Cavina, Il Complesso Barocco with Alan Curtis, L'Arte del Mondo conducted by Werner Ehrhardt, Fabio Biondi's Europa Galante, with whom she recently made her debut at the Wiener Konzerthaus in Händel's 'Silla' for the Resonanzen Festival, and at the Enescu Festival in Romania.

-Further projects were at the Styriarte Festival in Graz, the Haydn Festival in Eisenstadt, the Schleswig-Holstein Festival in Hamburg, the Handel Festival in Halle, the Festival Resonanzen in Vienna, the Festival Barocco in Rome, the Festival Beaune, the Festival Viotti and many others.
+Among many others, she took part in the Styriarte Festival in Graz, the Haydn Festival in Eisenstadt, the Schleswig-Holstein Festival in Hamburg, the Händel Festival in Halle, the Resonanzen Festival in Vienna and the Roma Festival Barocco.

 Her keen interest in Baroque music theatre has seen her engaged in the rediscovery of forgotten operas, debuting in leading roles in Francesco Cavalli's 'La Rosinda', 'Artemisia' and 'Veremonda', Sarro's 'Achille in Sciro', Cesti's 'La Dori', Gluck's 'Antigono' and Bohuslav Martinu's 'Mirandolina', among others.
 He also performed Mozart roles in 'La clemenza di Tito', 'Così fan tutte', 'Don Giovanni' and 'Le nozze di Figaro'.